gearhere/auction-house/README.md

 **browse.php**

 - [ ] ~~the bid out of date~~
-- [ ] the way of category value: can not use blank, ',',and'&', need to change the $post[cat] because on the page after successfully create auction, it will show value like "category: SportsandHobbies"
+- [ ] (for aesthetics) category value can not use blank, ',',and'&'; need to change the $post[cat] since after successfully creating an auction, it will show value like "category: SportsandHobbies"
 - [ ] `print an informative message`
-- [ ] (change the CSS of the line showing total number of reslults )
+- [ ] (for aesthetics) change the CSS of the line showing total number of reslults
-- [ ] user can input page number to switch
+- [ ] (optional) user can input page number to switch
-- [ ] user can choose how many auctions listed in one page
+- [ ] (optional) user can choose how many auctions listed in one page

 **create_auction.php**